customa/customa-discord/README.md

 ## 4. Special Mentions

-All of this theme wouldn't have been possible without the help of all following people.
+The entire theme wouldn't have been possible without the help of all following people.

 - The entire Rainmeter Discord, especially the following people:
   - zvava - For making me laugh at your dumb pull request messages and a ton of help on the theme...4 eyes see more then 2! <3